Which is better PEX pipe or copper pipe

 Plumbing

-The answer to 'which is better PEX pipe or copper pipe' is that PEX pipe is generally considered the better choice for most residential plumbing applications.
-PEX (cross-linked polyethylene) pipe offers several advantages over traditional copper pipe, including lower cost, easier installation, and increased flexibility.
+The answer to 'which is better PEX pipe or copper pipe' is that PEX pipe is generally considered better for most residential plumbing applications.
+PEX (cross-linked polyethylene) pipe offers several advantages over traditional copper pipe, including lower cost, easier installation, and better resistance to freezing and corrosion.

 Step-by-Step Guide